 At the end of a long day at work, you can always count on being greeted by a Shichon with much love and happiness.
 These dogs adore people and they make sure the humans know it.

-For this reason, they don’t do well staying in kennels or being isolated for a long duration.
+For this reason, they don’t do well staying in kennels or being isolated for a long period of time.
 If you keep a Shichon, you wouldn’t ever want to leave their side, anyway.

 27. Russian Tsvetnaya Bolonka